 We serve pregnant youth through their 8th month of pregnancy.
 Youth with very young children (babies from birth to the crawling stage) can stay in shelter, but the shelter is not baby-proofed, so we can’t provide services after a child becomes mobile.
 Youth families (mother/father) can stay in the shelter together but will be housed in separate rooms.
 A child must stay with the mother.

 What is Next Steps?

 Next Steps is housing and case management to build skills for independence while transitioning to adulthood.

-How is Next Steps Housing different from Overnight Shelters?
+How is the Next Steps Program different from 24/7 Shelters?

-Next Steps can provide young adults ages 18-20 with housing for up to 18 months.
-These youth are too old to say in Jackson Street Overnight Shelters.
-Housing and case management works with youth on independent skills and self sufficiency to help them be productive and successful in the community.
+The Next Steps can provide young adults ages 18-20 with housing for up to 18 months.
+Housing and case management works with youth on independent skills and self-sufficiency to help them be productive and successful in the community.

 Where is the Next Steps House located?